 - Do not connect the camera to your computer before you install the software.
-The software will not be installed correctly. - Even if your computer already has ImageBrowser EX installed, install ImageBrowser EX included on the CD-ROM that came with this camera.
-It is the latest version with features optimized for your camera.
-You can also use the auto update feature to add the latest functions. - Even for software other than ImageBrowser EX, if a previous version is installed, update it by following the steps below to install the software that came with the camera.
-(The newer version will overwrite the previous version.)

-1 Insert EOS DIGITAL Solution Disk (CD-ROM).

-- For Macintosh, double-click to open the CD-ROM icon displayed on the desktop, then double-click on [Canon EOS Digital Installer]. - When a screen to select where you live or language appears, follow the on-screen instructions.

-Click [Easy Installation] and follow the on-screen instructions to install.

-- For Macintosh, click [Install]. - If an install screen for "Microsoft Silverlight" is displayed during installation, install "Microsoft Silverlight".

-Click [Restart] and remove the CD-ROM after the computer restarts.

-When the computer has restarted, the installation is complete.
+The software will not be installed correctly. - When downloading and installing ImageBrowser EX, follow the steps below as with other EOS software included on the EOS DIGITAL Solution Disk.
+Note that Internet connection is necessary.
+Downloading or installing software is not possible in environments with no Internet connection. - Even if your computer already has ImageBrowser EX installed, follow the steps below to reinstall ImageBrowser EX.
+It will be updated to the latest version with features optimized for your camera.
+Also, the latest functions may be added with the auto update feature. - For software other than ImageBrowser EX, if a previous version is installed, follow the steps below to reinstall the software.
+(The newer version will overwrite the previous version.) - Insert the EOS DIGITAL Solution Disk into your computer. - For Macintosh, double-click to open the CD-ROM icon displayed on the desktop, then double-click on [setup]. - Click [Easy Installation] and follow the on-screen instructions to install. - If the "Microsoft Silverlight" installation prompt is displayed during installation, install "Microsoft Silverlight". - Click [Restart] and remove the CD-ROM after the computer restarts. - When the computer has restarted, the installation is complete.